Google Business Reviews: The Simple, Complete Guide

 Automate to save time

 Don’t worry if you don’t have time to establish a daily or weekly routine to reach out to new customers, especially if that routine involves pre-screening and follow-ups.
 We’ve got you covered.
-The Rising Star Reviews web application makes this quick and easy, doing all the work for you.
+The Rising Star Reviews google review management tool makes this quick and easy, doing all the work for you.
 You just enter the name and contact info of a customer, and the tool does the rest.
 Check out the free trial here.

 How to Remove Negative or Fake Google Reviews